dev2lead/uppersafe-osfw/README.md

 ### Remote access

-To securely enable remote access to the web interface, you need to install a web server with reverse proxy capabilities and the SSL certificates you want (use *Let's Encrypt* instead of those provided by the `ssl-cert` package to avoid SSL warnings):
+To securely enable remote access to the web interface, you need to install a web server with reverse proxy capabilities with your package manager (for example `apt` on Ubuntu or `yum` on Fedora):

     apt install nginx ssl-cert

 Then, create a symbolic link of the `nginx.conf` file to the nginx configuration directory with the following command:

     ln -s "$PWD/assets/nginx.conf" /etc/nginx/sites-enabled/osfw.conf

+If you want to use your own SSL certificates instead of those provided by the `ssl-cert` package, don't forget to update the default `nginx.conf` file.

 ### Launch mode